/Last update -- 24 Dec 2019/

 So again, the abundance of quality data and a relatively quick validation cycle allows for an immediate success of AI application in assisting clinical trial operations.

-AI (primarily deep neural nets) is a transformative technology in many ways, which is validated by numerous practical applications outside pharmaceutical industry.
+AI (primarily deep neural nets) is a transformative technology in many ways, which is validated by numerous practical applications outside the pharmaceutical industry.

-AI is increasingly being adopted by pharmaceutical industry and it is already showing measurable value for a number of use cases, including search and ontology building, augmenting mundane research tasks, controlling clinical trials etc. While for the more domain-specific tasks, like in preclinical drug discovery, AI is still in a validation stage as a game-changing solution, might take 2-3 years for the FDA-quality results to emerge.
+AI is increasingly being adopted by the pharmaceutical industry and it is already showing measurable value for a number of use cases, including search and ontology building, augmenting mundane research tasks, controlling clinical trials etc. While for the more domain-specific tasks, like in preclinical drug discovery, AI is still in a validation stage as a game-changing solution, it might take 2-3 years for the FDA-quality results to emerge.

 The fact that AI works staggeringly well for one use case does not necessarily mean it will work the same for another use case.
 Applicability depends (at least) on the abundance of clean and quality data to train models, and the ability to validate results efficiently.

 As Amara's law states: “We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run”.
 Very true for the AI in pharmaceutical research.